Automation: Macros

 • :name[]{FOO="bar"} sets the variable FOO to bar.

-• :name[]{EMPTY} sets the variable EMPTY to be undefined.
-If you need an empty string value, write :name[]{EMPTY=""}.
+• :name[]{EMPTY} sets the variable EMPTY to the empty string. :name[]{EMPTY=""} is equivalent.

 Notes: - Single‑line exec: commands are not run through a shell.
 If you need shell features, invoke a shell explicitly, e.g., exec: bash -c 'echo "Hello, $TARGET"'. - In single‑line commands, variables in the command string are expanded before execution.
 For multi‑line scripts, variables are available to the script via the environment.